Autism Awareness Month

 • Childhood disintegrative disorder (also known as Heller’s syndrome)

 Signs and symptoms are usually noticeable in early childhood and emerge between 24 and 36 months of age.
-One of the most important things you can do for your child is to learn the early signs of autism in children and infants.
-It is important that you are familiar with typical developmental milestones your child should be reaching as well.
+One of the most important autism tools for parents involves learning the early signs of autism in children and infants.
+It is important that you are familiar with the typical developmental milestones your child should be reaching as well.

 Some of the most common signs of ASD in children are: